MicrosoftDocs/windows-itpro-docs/windows/manage/appv-auto-batch-sequencing.md

 - Automatic virtual machine (VM) provisioning of the sequencing environment.
 The process for this is covered in this topic.

 - Batch-sequencing of packages.
 This means that multiple apps can be sequenced at the same time, in a single group.
-For info about this, see [Automatically sequence multiple apps at the same time](appv-auto-batch-sequencing.md)
+For info about this, see ...

 - Batch-updating of packages.
 This means that multiple apps can be updated at the same time, in a single group.
-For info about this, see [Automatically update multiple apps at the same time](appv-auto-batch-updating.md)
+For info about this, see ...

 ## Automatic VM provisioning of the sequencing environment
 You have 2 options for provisioning an VM for auto-sequencing: